-- 1. The functions of a diplomatic mission consist, inter alia, in: - (a) representing the sending State in the receiving State; - (b) protecting in the receiving State the interests of the sending State and of its nationals, within the limits permitted by international law; - (c) negotiating with the Government of the receiving State; - (d) ascertaining by all lawful means conditions and developments in the receiving State, and reporting thereon to the Government of the sending State; - (e) promoting friendly relations between the sending State and the receiving State, and developing their economic, cultural and scientific relations. - 2.
+- (a) representing the sending State in the receiving State; - (b) protecting in the receiving State the interests of the sending State and of its nationals, within the limits permitted by international law;

+(c) negotiating with the Government of the receiving State;

+- (d) ascertaining by all lawful means conditions and developments in the receiving State, and reporting thereon to the Government of the sending State; - (e) promoting friendly relations between the sending State and the 10 receiving State, and developing their economic, cultural and scientific relations. - 2.
 Nothing in the present Convention shall be construed as preventing the performance of consular functions by a diplomatic mission.